 Tunbridge, John Bennett

-This biography, written by Richard S. Hill, was first published in the Dictionary of New Zealand Biography in 1993, and updated in June, 2017.
+This biography, written by Richard S. Hill, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in June, 2017.

 John Bennett Tunbridge was born in New Romney, Kent, England, on 17 November 1850, the illegitimate son of Mary Tunbridge, who married William Bennett Apps in 1857.
 On the occasion of his marriage, Tunbridge named his father as Benjamin Tunbridge, a servant.
 He joined the London Metropolitan Police in 1867, resigned in 1868, and rejoined in 1869.
 He was promoted sergeant in the uniformed police in 1873 and inspector in 1878.
 From 1881 he served in the detective police, working in the commissioner's office from 1887.
 After moving through the ranks of the inspectorate in the Criminal Investigation Department, he was promoted chief inspector in 1894.
 He retired from New Scotland Yard in September 1895 with an 'exemplary' certificate and a large annual pension, and went to live in Hythe, Kent.
 Tunbridge had married Ellen Maria Hatch on 17 November 1877 at Roxeth, Middlesex.